FunnyWolf/Viper/docs/en/module/Persistence_ScheduledTask_Windows.md

 # Windows Scheduled Task Persistence

-Achieve persistence by writing scheduled tasks through the Windows API
+Achieve persistence by writing scheduled tasks through the Windows API.

-# Note
+## Note
-In most cases, it can bypass anti - virus software.
-It is a recommended persistence method
+In most cases, it can bypass anti-virus software.
+It is a recommended persistence method.

 ## Operation Method
 + Generate a listener